sderev/lmtoolbox/README.md

 ## Isn't the OpenAI API expensive?

 A lot of people are afraid that these tools will cost them too much.
 But the truth is, as long as you're not sending too many requests to GPT-4, you won't have exorbitant bills.
-On the contrary, this may surprise you, but I'm pretty confident that the majority of people won't exceed a cost of $3 per month, as long as they continue to use GPT-3.5, even if they use these tools more than a hundred times a day.
+On the contrary, this may surprise you, but I'm pretty confident that the majority of people won't exceed a cost of $3 to $5 per month, as long as they continue to use GPT-3.5, even if they use these tools more than a hundred times a day.

 Also, there's a safeguard: **you can configure a soft and a hard usage limit on your OpenAI account**.
 This ensures that you won't ever be taken by surprise.